-- 8. Describe how the eligible recipient (college) will: - (a) Review CTE programs, and identify and adopt strategies to overcome barriers that result in lowering rates of access to, or lowering success in the programs, for special populations. - (b) Provide programs that are designed to enable the special populations to meet the local adjusted levels of performance. - (c) Provide activities to prepare special populations, including single parents and displaced homemakers, for high-skill, high-wage, or high-demand occupations that will lead to self-sufficiency. - 9.
-Describe how individuals who are members of special populations will not be discriminated against on the basis of their status as members of the special populations. - 10.
-Describe how funds will be used to promote preparation for non-traditional fields. - 11.
+- 8. Describe how the eligible recipient (college) will: - (a) Provide activities to prepare special populations for high-skill, high-wage, or indemand ocupations that will lead to self-sufficiency; - (b) Prepare CTE participants for non-traditional fields; - (c) Provide equal access for special populations to career and technical education courses, programs, and programs of study, and; - (d) Ensure that members of special populations will not be descriminated against on the basis of their status as members of special populations. - 9.
+Describe how the college will address disparities or gaps in performance as described in section 113(b)(3)(C)(ii)(II) in each of the plan years, and if no meaningful progress has been achieved prior to the third program year, a description of the additional actions the recipient will take to eliminate these disparities and gaps. - 11.
 Describe how career guidance and academic counseling will be provided to CTE students, including linkages to future education and training opportunities. - 12.
 Describe efforts to improve: - (a) The recruitment and retention of CTE teachers, faculty, and career guidance and academic counselors, including individuals in groups underrepresented in the teaching profession. - (b) The transition to teaching from business and industry. - 13.
 The plan must include the recipient's strategy for the grant award for the upcoming year.
-During the planning process, the following should be reviewed to determine potential activities for Perkins funding: - (a) Local five-year plan and institutional needs; - (b) Usage categories in Section 134 of the Perkins Act; - (c) Low performance areas and associated core indicator areas that could be a. improved; - (d) Institutional data regarding student achievement; - (e) Feedback from program instructors, advisory councils and/or the business community; and - (f) Special population performance.
+During the planning process, the following should be reviewed to determine potential activities for Perkins funding: - (a) Local five-year plan and institutional needs; - (b) Usage categories in Section 134 of the Perkins Act; - (c) Low performance areas and associated core indicator areas that could be - a. improved: - (d) Institutional data regarding student achievement; - (e) Feedback from program instructors, advisory councils and/or the business community; and - (f) Special population performance.